When is a good time to settle a car accident case in California?

 Other times you will never get a reasonable offer.

-Most of the time, with an attorney involved you will receive an offer that is on the very low end of the range of reasonable offers.
+Most of the time, without a San Diego car accident attorney involved, you will receive an offer that is on the very low end of the range of reasonable offers.
 This begins the back and forth that will either result in an offer good enough to accept, or offers too low to even accept.
 In that case, a lawsuit must then be filed.

 Even after filing a lawsuit, you can settle the case at any time right up until a jury decides the case.
 Sometimes just the act of filing a lawsuit will get a new adjuster on the case, and a more reasonable settlement offer.